Priyankasaggu11929/priyankasaggu11929.github.io/journal.md

 <sub>***[22:30] Finished meditating...***</sub>

-<sub>Feel sooo much better now.
+<sub>It feels sooo much better now.
 Also, I switched to headspace today, for a change.
-I thing change is good here. :)</sub>
+I thing a change was much required here. :)</sub>

 ---